jtiosue/jtiosue.github.io/pages/nontechnical/my-latex-lifetime-style-file.md

 {% include post-header.md %}

-(Ongoing) Over the years, I've learned that LaTeX is really quite wonderful.
+(20 Mar 2021) Over the years, I've learned that LaTeX is really quite wonderful.
 Many have suggested that I have a "lifetime style file" that I add to my LaTeX documents with `\usepackage{lifetime.sty}`.
 So I created one, and will (probably) continue updating it as I go along.
 By the way, one of the things I most wish I knew about LaTeX a long time ago was the ability to separate documents into multiple files and compile them into one file via the `\input{}` command.

 {% raw %}